 Take a look, and if you need individual help, it’s available.

 Coins on the exchange.

 For complete beginners who are unsure what they are doing, not interested to learn, and have no one to help them – they can buy bitcoin from an exchange and let the exchange hold their coins.
 Hopefully, they will move to level 2 quickly as they accumulate more.

 Mobile phone or desktop “hot wallet” (i.e. wallet connected to the internet).

 Good exposure for those new to Bitcoin – it helps them appreciate what holding your own bitcoin actually is.
-Easy to demonstrate a transaction back and forth (exchange to wallet, then wallet to exchange).
-It is often eye opening for someone new to Bitcoin.
+Easy to demonstrate a transaction back and forth (the exchange to the wallet, then wallet to exchange).
+It is often eye-opening for someone new to Bitcoin.
 Creating, deleting, and restoring a hot wallet is also educational.
 Keeping small amounts on this wallet is ok.

-For an experienced user, a mobile hot wallet is ok for small amounts.
-It can be used for small purchases, donations, or demonstration to new Bitcoiners.
-The bulk of coins should be in cold storage though.
+Even for an experienced user, a mobile hot wallet is useful to have for small payments or demonstrations to new Bitcoiners.
+The bulk of coins should be in more secure storage (see next levels).

 Perhaps it’s wrong to call this level 8, because you should be thinking about this from the beginning: Inheritance planning.
 But it can be most effectively done if you’ve gone through the previous steps.

 Make sure people in your will are able to access your bitcoin if you die.
 There is no single solution for everyone, it depends on many things.